Unified Interpretation of Scalegenesis in Conformally Extended Standard Models: A very origin of Higgs portal: a UV completion

 One can further observe that a hidden strong gauge dynamics -- often called hidden QCD (hQCD) or hypercolor~\cite{Haba:2015qbz,Ishida:2016ogu,Ishida:2016fbp,Ishida:2017ehu} -- provides the dynamical origin for the softly-broken $Z_2$ or $U(1)_A$ symmetry and an alignment to the flat direction, which are just given as ad hoc assumptions in the framework of the scale-invariant realization of two Higgs doublet model, as done right above.

-Indeed, a class of the hQCD as explored in~\cite{Haba:2015qbz,Ishida:2016ogu,Ishida:2016fbp,Ishida:2017ehu} can dynamically generate a composite dilaton (arising generically as an admixture of fluctuating modes for hQCD fermion bilinear, like a conventional sigma meson in QCD, and gluon condensates such as a glueball~\cite{QCD-dilaton}).
+Indeed, a class of the hQCD as explored in~\cite{Haba:2015qbz,Ishida:2016ogu,Ishida:2016fbp,Ishida:2017ehu} can dynamically generate a composite dilaton (arising generically as an admixture of fluctuating modes for hQCD fermion bilinear, like a conventional sigma meson in QCD, and gluon condensates such as a glueball~\footnote{Even in a naive scale-up version of QCD with the small number of flavors as applied in the literature~\cite{Ishida:2016ogu,Ishida:2016fbp,Ishida:2017ehu}, it has recently been argued~\cite{Alexandru:2019gdm} that there might exist an infrared conformality, supporting the QCD dilaton to be light enough, compared to the dynamical intrinsic scale.
+Even if it is not the case, the hQCD flavor structure can straightforwardly be extended from the three flavor to many flavors, say, eight's~\cite{Aoki:2014oha,Aoki:2016wnc}, with keeping the bosonic seesaw mechanism, so that a manifest light composite dilaton can be generated by the nearly conformal dynamics, as has recently been discussed~\cite{Ishida:2019wkd}}.).

 Consider an hQCD with three colors and three flavors, as a minimal model to realize the bosonic seesaw as discussed in~\cite{Haba:2015qbz,Ishida:2016ogu,Ishida:2016fbp}, where the hQCD fermions form the $SU(3)$-flavor triplets, $ F_{L,R} = (\Psi_i, \psi)^T_{L,R}$, having the vectorlike charges with respect to the SM gauges like, $\Psi_{i(i=1,2)} \sim (N, 1, 2, 1/2)$, and $\psi \sim (N, 1, 1, 0)$, for the hQCD color group, $SU(N=3)$, and $SU(3)_c \times SU(2)_W \times U(1)_Y$.
 Thus this hQCD possesses the (approximate) ``chiral" $U(3)_{F_L} \times U(3)_{F_R}$ symmetry as well as the classical-scale invariance, the former of which is explicitly broken by the vectorlike SM gauges.
 Besides, we shall introduce the following terms, which are SM gauge-invariant but explicitly break the chiral symmetry: $ {\cal L}_{y_H} = - y_H \, \bar{F}_L \cdot \left(